WitoldFracek/CheckersInRust_v2/README.md

 ### Simple insights
 - For now best to play with MinMaxBot depth set to 8 and AlphaBetaBot depth set to 12.
-- Comparing MinMaxBot with AlphaBetaBot with depth 8, the first one visits hundred of thousands possible board whereas the latter only tens of thousands.
+- Comparing MinMaxBot with AlphaBetaBot with depth 8, the first one visits hundred of thousands possible boards whereas the latter only tens of thousands.

 ## Board estimation strategies
 1. CountEstimator - counts the number of pawns and queens advantage over other player (with adjustable weights for pawns and queens)